ulfelder/cpg-statrisk-2014/README.md

 https://drive.google.com/file/d/0B5wyt4eDq98GYm1hUUxuR09pejQ/edit?usp=sharing

+A data dictionary for that file cab be found here as varlist.txt.

 I did this work under contract to the U.S. Holocaust Memorial Museum's Center for the Prevention of Genocide.
 All errors are my own.